On Wednesday, February 9, 2011, we leave Australia for Kuala Lumpur (Malaysia).

 - they have no water-proof lid and have to be protected against waves and spray.

-Click here to watch a movie on closing the hatch
+Click here to see the closing of the hatch.

 The hatch is closed and the lid is fixed with some strong hooks.